ForgeRock/forgeops/how-tos/migrate-legacy-to-YYYY.md

 # Migrating from legacy ForgeOps to YYYY.x.y

-Legacy ForgeOps artifacts were released in individual release branches aligning with the version of Ping Identity Platform (PIP).
-These branches were locked to that specific version of PIP.
+Legacy ForgeOps artifacts were released in individual release branches aligning with the version of Ping Advanced Identity Software (PAIS).
+These branches were locked to that specific version of PAIS.
 This caused several problems.

-* PIP yearly releases
+* PAIS yearly releases
   * Long wait time for new features
 * Backporting headaches
 * Difficult to provide supported container images for the platform